Logistics · Country Guide

 Entry Requirements

-• A passport with at least six months validity remaining (many authorities recommend this even when shorter validity is accepted)
+• A passport with at least six months of validity is commonly expected.

 Gear Logistics Checklist